 This section documents all changes and bug fixes applied since the release of 1.4.2, and is the first General Availability (GA) release of the 1.4.x branch.

-With fabric, a move_shard operation would fail if the client
+With fabric, a move_shard operation failed if the client

 password was defined in